osnr/rpi-bitbang-ethernet/helpful-but-not-strictly-necessary/DEVELOPMENT.md

 - CP2102 dongle: for bootloader

-- a lot of jumpers: to connect to Ethernet
+- a lot of jumpers: to connect to Ethernet cable, debugging dongles, etc

 - header: solder onto RUN pin for reset